-Standard EZ-SCREEN emitters have an 8-pin cable, but only three conductors are required to be used (Brown = +24V dc, Blue = 0V dc, Green/Yellow = GND).
-The other wires are for an optional hookup that allows for parallel connection (color-for-color) to the receiver cable (see Figure 3-16).
-This optional hookup provides for sensor interchangeability (or swapability) that allows for the ability to install either sensor at either QD connection.
-Besides providing similar cabling, this wiring scheme is advantageous during installation, wiring, and troubleshooting.
+Standard EZ-SCREEN emitters have an 8-pin cable, but only three conductors are used (Brown = +24V dc, Blue = 0V dc, Green/Yellow = GND).
+The other wires are in place to allow a parallel connection (color-for-color) to the receiver cable (see Figure 3-19), providing sensor interchangeability (or swapability); either sensor may be installed at either cordset connection.
+In addition to providing similar cabling, this wiring scheme is advantageous during installation, wiring, and troubleshooting.

-Emitters with the optional TEST function (model number suffix Q5) use a 5-pin cable (see Figure 3-17).
-Locate the black and the white wires at the end of the cable; if the Test input will be used, temporarily connect the ends of the wires to each other (but not to an external contact at this time).
+Emitters with the optional TEST function (model number suffix Q5) use a 5-pin cable (see Figure 3-20).
+Locate the black and the white wires at the cable end; if the Test input will be used, temporarily connect the ends of the wires to each other (but not to an external contact at this time).
 If the Test input will not be used, connect the emitter cable black and white wires together and properly terminate (e.g., with the included wire-nut).